imrand-dev/sql-bolt/nosql/README.md

 }
 // document2
 {
-  "name": "John Doe"
+  "name": "John Snow",
+  "address": "Moscow"
 }
 ```

 > Performance and flexibility is the biggest assets of MongoDB

-### Key Characteristics
+## Key Characteristics

-- Installation and setup is very easy.
+* Installation and setup is very easy.
-- All information related to a document will be stored in a single place.
+* All information related to a document will be stored in a single place.
 To retrieve data, it is not required to perform join operations and hence retrieval is very fast.
-- Documents are independent of each other and no fixed schema.
+* Documents are independent of each other and no fixed schema.
 Hence we can store unstructured data like videos, audio files etc.
-- We can perform operations like update existing document, delete document and inserting new documents very easily.
+* We can perform operations like update existing document, delete document and inserting new documents very easily.
-- Retrieval data is in the form of JSON which can be understandable by any programming language.
+* Retrieval data is in the form of JSON which can be understandable by any programming language.
-- We can store very huge amount of data and hence scalability is more.
+* We can store very huge amount of data and hence scalability is more.

-### Theory
+## Theory

+MongoDB physical database contains several logical databases.
+Each database contains several collections (table) and each collection contains several documents.
+Documents are like record/row in SQL database.

 Once we install MongoDB, we get `MongoDB Shell (client)` and `MongoDB Server`.
 These are JavaScript based applications. `MongoDB server` is responsible to store data in database.
 By using `MongoDB Shell` we can perform all CRUD operations.